jimpil/clojuima/README.md

      clojuima.core=>  (uima-compatible my-tok extractor post-fn)
      #<PrimitiveAnalysisEngine_impl org.apache.uima.analysis_engine.impl.PrimitiveAnalysisEngine_impl@6c96fb0f>

      (def my-ae *1) ;;def-it here so you don't lose it.
-I 'd have def-ed it directly but I wanted you to see the actual object that was returned rather than the var.
+I 'd have def-ed it directly but I wanted you to see the actual object that was returned, rather than the var.

 :) :) :) :) :) :) :) :) :) :)